MicrosoftDocs/learn/learn-pr/azure/implement-firewall-load-balancer/includes/4-describe-slb-azure-stack-hci.md

-With the evaluation of Datacenter Firewall successfully completed, the remaining challenge concerns the load balancing functionality.
+With the evaluation of Datacenter Firewall successfully completed, the remaining challenge concerns the load-balancing functionality.
 In this case, you also have high hopes, because based on your cursory review, Azure Stack HCI supports different types of software-based load balancers.
 However, you’re curious to find out about their architecture and the benefits they offer as compared to their hardware-based counterparts.

 ## What is Azure Stack HCI Software Load Balancer?